 This is what you need to do before installing macOS Mojave to make sure the installation and upgrade process goes smoothly, and to make sure your data is safe.
+You should also do this before installing macOS 10.14.6.
 This will also help you avoid some macOS Mojave problems and downgrade to macOS High Sierra if you need to.

 This guide is your game plan for getting ready to install the macOS Mojave update without running into loads of problems and issues along the way.
 Here’s what you need to do before installing macOS Mojave.